 SpaceX launches Super Heavy-Starship rocket on third test flight

-SpaceX's huge Super Heavy-Starship rocket, by far the most powerful ever built, blasted off on its third test flight Thursday morning.
-The test aimed to boost the unpiloted upper stage into space on a sub-orbital hop to a controlled re-entry and splashdown in the Indian Ocean.
+SpaceX's huge Super Heavy-Starship rocket, the most powerful ever built, blasted off on its third test flight Thursday morning, successfully boosting the unpiloted upper stage into space on a sub-orbital hop to a blazing re-entry over the Indian Ocean.

+Spectacular live video from a camera mounted on one of the Starship's fins showed the red glow of re-entry heating as the spacecraft fell back into the lower atmosphere, growing more and more intense until the was engulfed in a brilliant fireball.
+Insulation tiles on belly of the Starship experienced temperatures higher than 2,500 degrees.

+Telemetry stopped flowing at an altitude of about 40 miles, indicating the Starship broke up before it was able to carry out a rocket-powered descent to a destructive splashdown in the Indian Ocean.
+But making it all the way from launch, to space and then deep enough into the atmosphere to experience peak heating was a major accomplishment.

-The giant rocket's 33 Raptor engines, gulping 40,000 pounds of liquid oxygen and methane propellants per second, thundered to life with a ground-shaking roar at 9: 25 a.m.
-EDT and quickly throttled up to liftoff thrust.
+The test flight began at 9:25 a.m.
+EDT when the giant rocket's 33 Raptor engines, gulping 40,000 pounds of liquid oxygen and methane propellants per second, thundered to life with a ground-shaking roar.

 A moment later, the 394-foot-tall rocket began climbing skyward, blasting through billowing clouds of dust and steam generated by the booster's fiery exhaust vaporizing torrents of water being sprayed upward at the base of the pad to ease the shock of engine ignition.